nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Getting reminders : `remind`

-Reminds the user of the upcoming birthdays of all contacts stored in Friendnancial.
+Reminds the user of the upcoming birthdays of all the users contacts stored in Friendnancial.

 Format: `remind`